Introduction to Project Management

 As we learned about the Introduction to Project Management in the above section, so let’s understand the five elements:

-- Initiating: The first stage of PM, where formalizing of the project plan, charter and scope are defined so as to determine the cost, resources, timeline, and budgeting for the project.
+- Initiating: The first stage of PM, where formalizing of the project plan, charter, and scope are defined to determine the cost, resources, timeline, and budgeting for the project.

 - Planning: The most crucial stage of all, this stage includes strategist the scope of a project, identifying risks, if any, and developing mitigation plans by creating a set of tasks to administer the project.

-- Executing: This is a stage where the project team is ready to launch or administer the project.
-The tasks are delegated and resumed so as to keep track of the project and efficiently manage the same.
+- Executing: This stage is where the project team is ready to launch or administer the project.
+The tasks are delegated and resumed to keep track of the project and efficiently manage the same.

-- Monitoring/Controlling: At this stage, evaluation of project performance is undertaken by comparing the real-time results to the defined actuals so as to ensure all the goals and deliverables are met.
+- Monitoring/Controlling: At this stage, project performance is evaluated by comparing the real-time results to the defined actuals to ensure all the goals and deliverables are met.

-- Closing: The last stage of a project where deliverables are surrendered to the customers, forwarding of documents to the business, the release of resources, and notifying the closure of the project to the stakeholders are carried out.
+- Closing: The last stage of a project where deliverables are surrendered to the customers, forwarding of documents to the business, releasing resources, and notifying the closure of the project to the stakeholders are carried out.

-Apart from the above-mentioned phases, project management also includes many discrete functions such as defining project scope, schedule, resources, and budgeting.
+Apart from the phases mentioned above, project management includes many discrete functions, such as defining project scope, schedule, resources, and budgeting.
 Procurement, managing risks, communication, and negotiation with the stakeholders also form an integral part of the management of the projects.

 Types of Project Management

-After going through the wide Introduction to Project Management and the five elements, we are going to explore the different types of project management which are developed to align with the requirements of particular industries or different types of projects.
+After going through the wide Introduction to Project Management and the five elements, we will explore the different types of project management developed to align with the requirements of particular industries or projects.
 Let’s explore them.

 - Waterfall PM: As the name suggests, this is the conventional type of PM that follows the traditional pattern wherein the next task is resumed only after the completion of the previous task.
 Therefore, project timeline and attention to the sequence of tasks are paramount in this type of PM.
-In this type of PM, the team size goes on expanding as the smaller tasks are finished and the larger ones begin.
+In this type of project management, the team size expands as the smaller tasks are finished, and the larger ones begin.

-- Agile PM: The IT sector were the pioneers who use this type of PM.
-Unlike the conventional one, Agile follows the continual process of improvement through monitoring, continuous follow-up, and interactions with the team members as per the business conditions.
-Thus, it helps in identifying and rectification of errors without having to resume the entire process all over again, which is a plus!
+- Agile PM: The IT sector was the pioneer who used this type of PM.
+Unlike the conventional one, Agile follows the continual improvement process through monitoring, continuous follow-up, and interactions with the team members per the business conditions.
+Thus, it helps identify and rectify errors without repeatedly resuming the entire process, which is a plus!

 - Lean PM: Lean PM is based on the principle of avoiding waste of time and resources.
-It practices the methodology of creating more value from less, which is primarily based on the Japanese way of functioning.
-So, the lean way of PM focuses on adding value by the elimination of everything else that fails to add value!
+It practices creating more value from less, primarily based on the Japanese functioning.
+So, the lean way of PM focuses on adding value by eliminating everything that fails to add value!

 Role of Project Manager

-The Project Manager is the ‘captain of the ship’ who is leading the project team, plans and executes a project.
-The project manager is required to ensure whether or not the project is in alignment with the customer’s vision and quality standards.
-The success or failure of the project is bestowed on the shoulders of the Project Manager.
+The Project Manager is the ‘captain of the ship’ who leads the project team and plans and executes a project.
+The project manager must ensure whether or not the project aligns with the customer’s vision and quality standards.
+The Project Manager shoulders the success or failure of the project.

 Here are the roles and responsibilities of a Project Manager:

-- Identifying and defining the project scope, timeline, resources, and developing the budget.
+- Identifying and defining the project scope, timeline, resources, and budget development.

 - Monitoring, evaluating, and reporting the progress to the stakeholders